JadeMin/aterbot/.github/ISSUE_TEMPLATE/STUCK.md

 ---
 name: Help, I'm stuck
-about: Create a question to get help *your* problem.
+about: Ask a question for *your* problem.
+labels: invalid
 ---

 **Describe the bug**